ceph/ceph-cm-ansible/roles/testnode/README.rst

     start_rpcbind: true

-Set to true if /etc/fstab must be modified to persist things like mount options, which is useful for long lived bare-metal machines, less useful for virtual machines that are re-imaged before each job::
+Set to true if /etc/fstab must be modified to persist things like mount options, which is useful for long-lived bare-metal machines, less useful for virtual machines that are re-imaged before each job::

     modify_fstab: true